-With the adoption of torus topologies in large-scale GPU clusters~\cite{10.1145/3579371.3589350,zu2024resiliency}, optimizing AllReduce for multi-ported, bi-directional networks is key to minimizing communication overheads~\cite{295653}.
+With the adoption of torus topologies in large-scale GPU clusters~\cite{TPUv4,zu2024resiliency}, optimizing AllReduce for multiport, bidirectional networks is key to minimizing communication overheads~\cite{295653}.
 In such networks, each node connects to its immediate neighbors via bidirectional links, enabling it to send and receive messages concurrently.
-The structural simplicity and cost-efficiency make them a compelling choice for large-scale deployments, particularly in the context of machine learning workloads~\cite{10.1145/3623490}.
-For this reason, many systems adopted torus-like topologies, most notably in Google's TPU platforms: TPUv4 organizes chips into $4\times4\times4$ cubes using fixed electrical ICI links and connects up to 64 such cubes through same bandwidth optical ICI links routed by a reconfigurable circuit-switched fabric, forming 3D tori of up to 4,096 chips in different shapes~\cite{TPUv4}.
+The structural simplicity and cost-efficiency of torus topologies make them a compelling choice for large-scale deployments, particularly in the context of machine learning workloads~\cite{10.1145/3623490}.
+For this reason, several accelerator systems adopt torus-like topologies, most notably Google's TPU platforms: TPUv4 organizes chips into $4\times4\times4$ cubes using fixed electrical ICI links and connects up to 64 such cubes through same bandwidth optical ICI links routed by a reconfigurable circuit-switched fabric, forming 3D tori of up to 4,096 chips in different shapes~\cite{TPUv4}.
 More recently, Google's TPU 8t scales a single superpod to as many as 9,600 chips~\cite{google2026tpu8t}.

 Collective communication typically proceeds in a series of steps, during which designated nodes exchange messages of a certain size, which may vary depending on the algorithm.
 The main challenge is to fully exploit the available bandwidth while minimizing latency and congestion.
 This requires carefully balancing the number of communication steps (which impacts startup latency) with the total data exchanged (which affects transmission delay), both of which determine AllReduce completion time.
 Achieving minimal message congestion overlap and minimal communication steps simultaneously is mutually exclusive.